JulieDeMan/VIB_git_training/Git_GitHub_Dictionary.md

 `git commit -m 'message'`

+        when not adding `-m`, editor will open (set up editor: `git config --global core.editor nano`)

+        add commit message to the end of this file and save

 Ungit: tracks that a file is changed (saved on your computer) but it is not saved in git

 without commits: file is changed but there is not anything yet in `.git`